dimitarrusev/dimitarrusev.github.io/README.md

 Code is licensed under an MIT license.

-Any parts of the design and content may not be reused without my permission.
+Any part of the design and content may not be reused without my permission.